 Getting to The Royal Castle in Warsaw

 Once you find yourself in Old Town, the Royal Castle isn’t far off.
-The palace sits on plac Zamkowy, one of the main squares of the historic quarter.
-Walking straight up Krakowskie Przedmieście, you can’t miss it.
+The palace sits on Castle Square (plac Zamkowy), one of the main squares of the historic quarter.
+Walking straight up Krakowskie Przedmieście, part of the original Royal Route, you can’t miss it.

 POLIN Museum of the History of Polish Jews

 When the first shots of World War II rang, about 3.3 million Jews called Poland home.
-Whereas most memorials like the Jewish Museum in Berlin focus mostly on the horrendous ripples that followed, POLIN celebrates their rich thousand-year and importance in Polish culture.
+Most memorials, like the Jewish Museum in Berlin, focus on the horrendous ripples that followed.
+Instead, POLIN celebrates their rich thousand-year and importance in Polish culture.

 Getting to POLIN Museum of the History of Polish Jews